anand0xff/fourieroptics_stsci/README.md

 Describing the pupil quantitatively (eg. equation 2 of the above paper).
 If you create a numpy array that represents a circular mirror telescope without a secondary obstruction, what are the physical dimensions you assign (in your mind) to this in-memory array --- what physical thing does the numerical array span?
 What physical quantity is represented by a number (an element) in this numerical array?

-#### Post-class-1 and pre-class-2 work
+#### Pre-class 2 and class 2 work

 1. Become well-acquainted with the **definition of the convolution** of two functions.
+How is it applicable to simulating the image of an astronomical scene?
-2. Become familiar with the **Special functions** notation in the class1/BracewellIII_pp91_92SpecialFunctions.pdf file on our repository.
+2. Become familiar with the [Special functions](class1/BracewellIII_pp91_92SpecialFunctions.pdf) notations in the repo - we use these in a "cartoon representation" of Fourier theory.
-3. Familiarize yourself with the **basic Fourier theorems** in the [Fourier transforms page at NRAO](https://www.cv.nrao.edu/course/astr534/FourierTransforms.html).
+3. Familiarize yourself with the [basic Fourier theorems](https://www.cs.unm.edu/~williams/cs530/theorems6.pdf) which is also in [the repo](class1/theorems6.pdf).
 4. Consider what effect a **lateral shift of the pupil** has on its Fourier transform, i.e. the image plane **complex amplitude**, and what effect it has on the **image plane intensity**.
 Write down a simple 1-D theoretical Fourier argument to support your conclusions.
 5. Again, on purely theoretical grounds, what can you do to the pupil cpmplex amplitude to shift the image intensity array off the origin of the image plane?